Famous Summer Destinations in Bulacan

 Casa Real Shrine

-The old Casa Real Shrine is located in the heart of Malolos City, Bulacan.
+One of the historical sites located in the heart of Malolos City is the old Casa Real Shrine.
 During the Spanish occupation, Casa Real Shrine served as a seat of government.

 It was originally built in 1580 as a residence and office for the Malolos gobernadorcillo.
 In addition, it also housed the Imprenta Nacional, a printing press that published some of the most famous revolutionary documents of the time, including La Independencia.